-What Are Lymph Nodes?
+What Are Swollen Lymph Nodes?

-- Mandibular - Under the chin, on either side of the neck.
+- Mandibular: Under the chin, on either side of the neck

-- Popliteal - On the back of the hind legs, behind the knees.
+- Popliteal: On the back of the hind legs, behind the knees

-- Prescapular - On the chest, in front of the shoulders.
+- Prescapular: On the chest, in front of the shoulders

-- Axillary - In the armpits.
+- Axillary: In the armpits

-- Inguinal - In the groin.
+- Inguinal: In the groin

-Causes of Swollen Lymph Nodes in Dogs
+Causes of Swollen Lymph Nodes

 Some of the common underlying causes of swollen lymph nodes include:

-Diagnosing the Cause of Enlarged Lymph Nodes in Dogs
+Diagnosing Swollen Lymph Nodes in Dogs

-Blood tests to check organ function and white blood cell numbers are typically run but a fine needle aspirate (FNA) will also be recommended.
+Blood tests to check organ function and white blood cell numbers are typically performed, but a fine needle aspirate (FNA) will also be recommended.
 This involves inserting a needle into the lymph node in order to collect cells that may indicate the reason for the enlargement.
 If the FNA is inconclusive, a lymph node biopsy may be performed under anesthesia.
 This will allow a better look at the lymph node tissue.

 Further tests may be needed for various infections depending on what your veterinarian suspects based on symptoms and test results.
 These may include a urinalysis, fecal test, X-rays, and ultrasounds.